A Free Template From Joomlashack

 • You can consider using GetToProperty and SetToProperty when your test script has multiple lines of codes and your environment is sporadic

-• For a note ,there is no SetRoProperty
+• For a note, there is no SetRoProperty

 Object Spy:

-• Object spy is feature in QTP using which you can view both the test and run-time object properties and methods.
+• Object spy is a feature in QTP using which you can view both the test and run-time object properties and methods.

 • It also gives the syntax for a selected method.